Code-Institute-Submissions/MFBuckley-CIProject2/README.md

-Instructions modal button opens and closes as expected.
-Both Power and Start buttons needed to start game.
-Counter incrementing by 1.
 Game currently not running beyond level 2.
 Play and check functions need to be looked at again.

 ## Deployment

-Github Pages.
+This project was deployed to Github Pages.
 Full details on how to deploy a github repository to Github Pages may be found [here](https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site).

 ## Credits